fedragon/dns-sinkhole/README.md

 # sinkhole

-Acts as a DNS sinkhole, receiving DNS queries and returning non-routable addresses for blacklisted domains; legitimate DNS queries are forwarded to a (configurable) fallback DNS resolver.
+Acts as a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole), receiving DNS queries and returning non-routable addresses for blacklisted domains; legitimate DNS queries are forwarded to a (configurable) fallback DNS resolver.

 It can (optionally) expose an HTTP endpoint to provide metrics to a Prometheus server (see configuration options).

 ## Motivation

-One day I started reading the [Running pi-hole on a Raspberry Pi](https://www.raspberrypi.com/tutorials/running-pi-hole-on-a-raspberry-pi/) tutorial... and writing my own DNS sinkhole sounded like an interesting pet project, so here we are.
+One day I started reading the [Running pi-hole on a Raspberry Pi](https://www.raspberrypi.com/tutorials/running-pi-hole-on-a-raspberry-pi/) tutorial and I thought that writing my own DNS sinkhole could be an interesting pet project, so here we are.

 ## Current limitations

-At the time of writing, the sinkhole can only resolve uncompressed, A-type, Internet-class queries containing a single question: any other query will be forwarded to the fallback DNS resolver.
+This service can currently only resolve A-type, IN-class queries received over UDP: any other query will be forwarded to the fallback DNS resolver.

 ## Usage